kerimoyle/cellml-specification/reference/sectionC_interpretation.rst

 #.
 A units reference SHALL be a CellML identifier and SHALL be
-   interpreted dependent on the context of the :ref:`CellML model<specA_cellml_model>` in which it occurs, according to the units referencing rules defined later in this section.
+   interpreted dependent on the context of the :ref:`CellML model<specA_cellml_model>` in which it occurs.

 #.
-A :ref:`CellML infoset<specA_cellml_infoset>` MUST NOT contain a units
-   reference for which no referencing rule can be held to have been followed.

-#.
 The units referencing rules are:

    #.
 Where there is a :code:`units` element with a :code:`name` attribute
-      identical to the units reference, then the units reference SHALL refer to that :code:`units` element.
+      identical to the units reference within the same infoset, then the units reference SHALL refer to that :code:`units` element.

    #.
 Where there is an :code:`import units` element in the
       :ref:`CellML infoset<specA_cellml_infoset>`,